 Section 8.
-The Employer shall provide a reasonable amount of time per contract year of unpaid excused absence time for union business to employees in the following union positions: chief stewards, stewards, and committee members.
+The Employer shall provide a reasonable amount of time per contract year of unpaid excused absence time for union business (i.e., Union training and Union meetings) to employees in the following union positions: chief stewards, stewards, and committee members.
 The Local Union shall provide the Employer with at least six (6) weeks advance notice of such absences if possible and no less than three (3) weeks, in any circumstances and it understood that no more than four (4) employees may be excused at any one time and no more than two (2) employees in any job classification.
 If such request would significantly impact the Employer's operations, the Employer and Union shall discuss alternatives to avoid such situation(s).